i-bar/blog/source/_posts/publish-npx.md

 - You should have an **npm account**.
   If you don't, create one here: https://www.npmjs.com
 - The package can only be published if it has a corresponding git remote repository.
 This is why it's better to **run all the following commands inside a new, empty repository**.
   Create a new repository and give it the name you wish to give to the npm package.
-In our examples, we will use `npm-says-hello` for the package name.
+In our examples, we will use `npm-says-hello` for the package & repository name.

 ### Create the npm package